How to Mount a Servo Motor

 Servo motors require a solid mounted position to perform as they are designed.
 In order to maximize efficiency and torque from the motor, ridgidly fix servos to a solid frame or other portion of the object you are trying to make move.
 The best way to mount the servo is based on cost and how frequently the servo will need to be replaced.

-Many applications like robotics and large model airplanes allow proper attachment with a universal servo mounting bracket or a servo mount bracketspecialized vertical or metal mount.
+Many applications like robotics and large model airplanes allow proper attachment with a universal servo mounting bracket or a specialized vertical or metal mount.
 Universal servo mounts are not overly expensive, but they require space for installation.
 Many compact radio control vehicles, robots and animatronics do not provide enough space for using pre-made servo mount brackets.
 When not using a specialized servo bracket, the position of the built-in mounting bracket on standard servo motors makes it very difficult for attachement with a bolt and nut combination.
 The mounting holes are so close to the servo body that holding a nut while tightening a bolt through the openings is extremely difficult.

 Using a treaded bolt is possible, but there are two issues.
 If a universal or other special bracket is used, the same space constraints existing with attaching the bracket to the frame.
 A tap and die set might make it possible to directly connect a threaded bolt through the servo mounting holes into a frame or other rigid piece.